 - Boost Legacy reserves the right to modify your team name as we see fit in order to provide a professional cast.
 This may include changing characters, symbols or complete words that may be deemed excessive or inappropriate.
 You will be notified of the name change before the match begins.

 - Please use common sense when naming your team.

 - If your team name falsely represents another team or an organization, you will be asked to change your team name.
-If you do not change your team name, you will be disqualified from the tournament.
+If you do not change your team name, you may be disqualified from the tournament.

 Player Names / In-Game Names:

-- Player names must be identifiable and should for the most part match your Smash.gg Registration information.
+- Player names must be identifiable and should, for the most part, match your Smash.gg Registration information.

 - If your name might interfere with fair play due to length, wording or content, you may be asked to modify your name.

 - 3 Players for 2v2’s (2 players + 1 sub)